 - Sometimes there will be an increase in shedding post-bathtime – as hair loosened through bathing continues to drop afterwards.
 We’ve found this only lasts a day or two and can be dramatically reduced through post bathtime grooming (our next point!).

-Regular combing and brushing is essential, especially when there is increased shedding through seasonal change and/or you have long haired or double coated dogs.
+Regular combing and brushing are essential, especially when there is increased shedding through seasonal change and/or you have long-haired or double-coated dogs.
 There are a number of benefits to your dog and a tidy home through regular grooming: